Auto Coverage | (top)

 Why IMT? | (top)

-New personal auto policies written by The IMT Group are automatically placed into our Wadena Personal Auto program.
-Our Wadena Personal Auto program sets itself apart from others because it focuses on greater market segmentation allowing each policyholder to receive a more accurate premium rate based on their specific situation.
+IMT is proud to offer a state-of-the-art personal auto insurance policy that sets itself apart from others as it focuses on greater market segmentation, allowing each policyholder to receive a more accurate premium rate based on their specific situation.
 Our multi-tiered rating system looks beyond standard rating factors and allows you to receive a great product for a competitive price.

 - Rental Car Coverage - if at least one vehicle on your policy carries either “Other than Collision” or Collision Coverage, we will pay all reasonable expenses you incur resulting from a covered accident or other covered loss to a car that you rent from a commercial rental car agency.
 Specifically, this coverage enhances your current rental car coverage by waiving your applicable deductible as well as agreeing to pay the rental car agency for their full “loss of use” and any reduction or diminution of value in the rental car.